mongodb/mongo-java-driver/docs/reference/content/driver/reference/monitoring.md

 }
 ```

-and an instance of `MongoClientOptions` configured with an instance of `TestConnectionPoolListener`:
+and an instance of `MongoClientSettings` configured with an instance of `TestConnectionPoolListener`:

 ```java
 List<ServerAddress> seedList = ...